alba1735/tRNAgraph/README.md

 ```

 * `-i` or `--anndata` is the path to the database object you want to generate visualizations from.
 * `-o` or `--output` is the path to the output directory.
-By default, the output directory will be named `trnagraph` if no path is provided.
+By default, the output directory will be named `figures` if no path is provided.
 * `-g` or `--graph` is the type of graph to generate.
 The following graphs can be generated:
   * `bar` - Generates bar plots of the tRNA coverage.
   * `cluster` - Generates cluster plots of the tRNA coverage.